internetarchive/dweb-mirror/API.md

 Set some fields of configuration from passed object, it expands paths such as ~/foo and ./foo where appropriate.

-Note this currently overwrites anything at the path, but may be modified to use Object.deeperassign in future.
+Note this currently overwrites anything at the path, but may be modified to use Object_deeperassign in future.

 ##### static readYamlSync(filename)